-- (a) Annually, the Department shall develop and implement a funding mechanism for programs that meet the standards developed under this Part.
+- (a) Annually, the Department shall develop and implement a funding mechanism for programs that meet the standards as developed under the provisions of this Part.
 The Department shall ensure that the guidelines for the State and local partnership's funding process include the following requirements: - (1) Fund effective programs.
 The Department shall fund programs that it determines to be effective in preventing delinquency and recidivism.
-Programs that have proven to be ineffective shall not be funded.